-- Detailed evaluation of the alternative(s) carried forward. - Organize and hold stakeholder meeting(s) to present design details, evaluation findings and receive stakeholder feedback. - Achieve stakeholder consensus on a preferred alternative. - Agency update on the preferred alternative. - Hold a stakeholder meeting in advance of the public meeting to provide a preview of the materials to be presented. - Organize and hold Public Meeting #2 to present the Preferred Alternative including the identification of all potential property and access impacts. - Preparation and publication of final Federal Approved Categorical Exclusion.
+- Detailed evaluation of the alternative(s) carried forward. - Organize and hold stakeholder meeting(s) to present design details, evaluation findings and receive stakeholder feedback. - Achieve stakeholder consensus on a preferred alternative. - Agency update on the preferred alternative. - Hold a stakeholder meeting in advance of the public meeting to provide a preview of the materials to be presented. - Organize and hold Public Meeting #2 to present the Preferred Alternative including the identification of all potential property and access impacts.
+This meeting is currently anticipated to occur in Spring 2024. - Preparation and publication of final Federal Approved Categorical Exclusion.